Afumoons/ATA/strategies/README.md

 - Live degradation rules are intentionally conservative and one-sided: they only downgrade strategies that are clearly failing; they do not auto-upgrade based on live performance alone.
+- `StrategyPool.from_dict(...)` is defensive: a single corrupt record in `pool_state.json` no longer crashes the whole scheduler; the bad record is skipped with a warning.

+## Changelog (Docs)

+- 2026-03-21: Documented ATR-based SL/TP support, defensive pool loading,
+  pool pruning, and the live degradation + WhatsApp alert integration.